 CDM contractor

-If a construction project has more than one contractor, a CDM client should appoint a principal designer and a principal contractor.
 Principal designers can be in charge of the pre-construction phase and principal contractors during the construction phase.
-Or, the CDM client can fulfil these duties themselves if they decide not to appoint a person or organisation to these roles.
+Alternatively, the CDM client can fulfil these duties themselves if they decide not to appoint a person or organisation to these roles.

-Additional legislation
+Additional legislation supporting CDM regulations

 Alongside the CDM regulations 2015, other UK legislation that may apply to construction projects: